Chelmer Village

-Chelmer Village is a housing, retail and industrial development in the east of Chelmsford, Essex.
-The development was started by Countryside Residential PLC in 1978, using a holistic approach to create a self-contained community on previously greenfield land, of the manors of Springfield Barnes and Cuton Hall.
-It comprises a variety of modern suburban dwellings, the Chelmer Village Retail Park and Dukes Park Industrial Estate.
-Together with "Beaulieu Park" and parts of old Springfield the development forms the "Chelmer Village & Beaulieu Park" ward of the Springfield Parish and Chelmsford City Council.
+Chelmer Village is a suburb on the east side of Chelmsford, Essex, England.
+It was developed as a planned extension to Chelmsford and incorporates housing, retail and industrial development.
+Construction was started in 1978 by Countryside Residential PLC on the previously greenfield land.
+It was part of the civil parish of Springfield when first built, until a new civil parish called Chelmer covering the area was created in 2023.

 History

 Neolithic and Bronze Age settlements have been found in and around Chelmer Village.
 Early Saxon pottery has been found by Cuton Way, Chelmer Village Way.
-There is evidence of an early structure at Springfield Lyon's that dates back to 3,000 BC, with a field monument called a Causewayed Enclosure.
+There is evidence of an early structure at Springfield Lyon's that dates back to 3,000 BC, with a field monument called a causewayed enclosure.
 Where later, a Bronze Age settlement within the circular ditch was created.
 The Springfield Lyon's site was later used by the Romans, and by the Anglo-Saxons as a cemetery.
 A monument depicting a Palaeolithic Flint axe named the Arrow Head Monument has been erected in Chancellor Park to celebrate the early history.

 The estate was built upon the farmland of the historic Springfield Barnes manor and opened in 1978, and included the former Barnes Farm, Prentices Farm, Horns Farm and Willshers.
-The River Chelmer flows along the southern and eastern edges of the suburb, the river also forms part of the Chelmer and Blackwater Navigation, while the development is bordered in the west and north by the A138.
+The River Chelmer flows along the southern and eastern edges of the suburb (the river also forms part of the Chelmer and Blackwater Navigation) while the development is bordered in the west and north by the A138.
 A number of historic features remain nearby the river.
 These include Barnes Mill Lock, Barnes Mill (now a privately owned home) and the Barnes Farm milking parlour, now a bar and restaurant (the Miller and Carter).
 Barnes Farm infant and junior schools also derive their names from the farmland they were built on.

 Chelmer Village is also home to the Chelmer Village Scout Group, based at Barnes Farm School, who offer social events involving the local community.

-Other information
+Geography

-Chelmer Village is essentially divided into two parts, the main part of Chelmer Village (in the west) and Chancellor Park (in the east) which was built in 1998, they are divided by Chelmer Village Way, a main road.
+Chelmer Village is divided into two parts, the main part of Chelmer Village (in the west) and Chancellor Park (in the east) which was built in 1998; they are divided by Chelmer Village Way, a main road.
 Chelmer Village Retail Park is also situated here.

+Governance

+There are three tiers of local government covering Chelmer, at parish (village), district, and county level: Chelmer Village Council, Chelmsford City Council, and Essex County Council.
+The village council is based at the village hall on Village Square.

+The area was historically part of the parish of Springfield.
+In 2023 a new civil parish called Chelmer was created.
+The council for the new parish was given the style of "village council" (rather than the default "parish council"), such that the council's name is Chelmer Village Council.